 Body at Work: Anatomy, Physiology, and Disease

-One Section Available to Choose From:
+Four Sections Available to Choose From:

-|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|
+|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN||Enrollment|

-In this course you will study the major organ systems of the body, investigate normal and pathologic anatomy and physiology, and examine common diseases and injuries and their effect on the body’s organ systems.
+In this course, you will study the major organ systems of the body, investigate normal and pathologic anatomy and physiology, and examine common diseases and injuries and their effect on the body’s organ systems.

 Students in this course will:

-• Study the skeletal, muscular, nervous, digestive, respiratory, and cardiovascular systems
+- Study the skeletal, muscular, nervous, digestive, respiratory, and cardiovascular systems

-• Attend virtual lab sessions (video demonstrations/lectures of dissected human cadavers)
+- Attend virtual lab sessions (video demonstrations/lectures of dissected human cadavers)

 - Examine normal and pathological anatomy using diagnostic imaging

 - Derive clinical diagnoses of virtual patients using knowledge acquired in the course and their own research

-• Observe surgical procedures.
+- Observe surgical procedures

-- Body at Work student, Summer 2014
+- Body at Work student, Summer 2015

 Learn more about your instructor for this course.

-Time commitment: To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
+The following week you will begin working with your instructor and classmates on the course itself.
+To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
 Plan to spend approximately 10 hours per week on coursework.
-There may be an optional live online session with the teaching team.

 - Webcam and microphone